Ita Saks

-Ita Saks (3 December 1921 – 23 March 2003) was an Estonian translator and publicist.
-She is mainly known by her Latvian-language translations to Estonian language.
+Ita Saks (3 December 1921 – 23 March 2003) was an Estonian translator and journalist.
+She is mainly known for her Latvian-language translations into Estonian.

 Saks was born into a Jewish family in Valga.
 From 1950 until 1956, she studied Estonian philology at Tartu State University.

-In 1980 she gave her signature to Letter of 40 intellectuals.
+In 1980 she signed the letter of 40 intellectuals.

 Personal life

-Saks married writer Juhan Smuul in 1945.
+Saks married the writer Juhan Smuul in 1945.
 The couple divorced in 1951.
-Afterward, she was in a relationship with writer Aadu Hint, with whom she had a daughter, translator Mare Zaneva.
+Afterward, she was in a relationship with the writer Aadu Hint, with whom she had a daughter, the translator Mare Zaneva.
+Real estate investor Georgi Zanev is her grandson.